nnichols/nnichols.github.io/_posts/dnd/krug/2019-01-04-friends-with-benefits.markdown

 The four find themselves in a long tent housing an owlbear, an axe beak, several pseudodragons, and a gazer.
 While the rest continue oohing and aahing, the thin, nameless man slinks around, looking for clues.
 He notices several of the canvas flaps aren't fully tied down, leaving a three- to four-foot entrance in a few panels.
-While Krug and 6 yell at each other from across the room, he slips through the crack and finds himself near the housing portion of the carnival.
+While Krug and Six yell at each other from across the room, he slips through the crack and finds himself near the housing portion of the carnival.
 He sneaks around a few of the tents before finding one covered in mud.

 Leaning against the canvas, he hears a few voices muttering in Sylvan.